xrettle/WFGY/TensionUniverse/BlackHole/Q053_existence_of_one_way_functions.md

 2. Attack libraries

    * For each state `m`, the attack library `A_lib` is a finite collection of algorithm descriptions selected from a larger, fixed universe of allowable algorithm templates.
-   * The selection rule for `A_lib` may depend on public design choices (for example, “include all known attacks published up to a certain date”) but may not depend on the specific behavior of `F` on secret instances.
+   * The selection rule for `A_lib` may depend on public design choices, for example “include all known attacks published up to a certain date”, but may not depend on the specific behavior of `F` on hidden instances.

 3. Resource scales